Foundational Concepts

 Learning Objectives

-To illustrate how matrix algebra can solve a linear regression.
+To use matrix algebra to solve a linear regression.

 Resources